Leafwing-Studios/fop-rules/docs/character-options/powers/touched-powers.md

 **Targets:** Single-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Instant

 Your companion feeds hungrily on both you and your foe.
-Make a Prowess attack against a creature of your choice within range.
+Make a special attack against Prowess against a creature of your choice within range.
 If you hit, steal 3 + 1/2 Presence absorption and gain the benefit of the Balance of Power: Companion minor action.